 If you have spent even a few minutes learning music, you have probably heard someone describe major as “happy” and minor as “sad.”
 While that shorthand captures something real, the relationship between major and minor scales goes much deeper.
 Understanding their construction, their intervallic DNA, and the emotions they evoke will sharpen both your playing and your listening.

-A scale is a sequence of notes arranged in ascending or descending order, following a specific pattern of whole steps (W) and half steps (H).
-The pattern determines the character of the scale.
-Change even one interval, and the emotional quality shifts.
+A scale is a sequence of notes in ascending or descending order, defined by a specific pattern of whole steps (W) and half steps (H).
+The pattern determines the character — change one interval, and the emotional quality shifts.
+Both major and natural minor scales contain seven notes before repeating at the octave.

 Both the major scale and the natural minor scale contain seven notes before repeating at the octave.
 They share five of those seven notes (when comparing a major key to its relative minor).
 Yet those two different notes are enough to transform the entire sound.